ANCPLabOldenburg/megqc_documentation/installation/gui.md

 Inside you can find a `Shell Script` (for Linux systems) and a `Windows Batch File` (for Windows systems) to install MEGqc.

+### Allow script execution (for Linux users)
-If you're working in Linux, you'll need first to allow the .sh script execution:
+If you're working in Linux, you'll need first to allow the .sh script execution.

-### (for Linux users) Allow script execution
 This can be done in two different ways:

 ````{tab-set}
 ```{tab-item} Option 1